Things You Can and Cannot Put in Storage When Moving Overseas

 Flammable Fantasies: Hazardous Materials That Are a Big No

 Storing flammable items in a storage unit is not only dangerous but also illegal in most places.
-This includes gasoline, propane tanks, and even certain cleaning agents that can catch fire.
-These items pose a high risk of explosion or fire, putting everything around them at risk.
-Common hazardous materials that are banned from storage units include:
+That includes gasoline, propane tanks, and some cleaning agents that can catch flames.
+They can explode or catch fire, so they are dangerous and put everything nearby at risk.
+Some of the most common hazardous materials you can’t store in a storage unit include:

-It’s best to dispose of or use up these materials before moving.
-If you need to store items related to these products, such as lawnmowers or camping gear, make sure they are emptied and cleaned properly.
+These materials are most convenient to throw away or use up before you move out.
+If you do have to store something that’s indirectly related to the items above, such as lawnmowers or camping gear, make sure it’s emptied and cleaned very well.

 Gone Bad: Why Food and Plants Are Storage No-Gos

-While it might seem like a harmless idea to store non-perishable food or plants, this is a big mistake.
-Food, even sealed, attracts pests like rats and insects.
-The last thing you want is to come back to a storage unit filled with pests and spoiled goods.
+It may seem harmless to store non-perishable food and plants, but it is a dangerous idea.
+Food, even in the original sealed packaging, calls critters such as rats and bugs.
+The last thing you want is to return to a facility and have your storage unit infested with bugs and your items ruined.

 Not Worth the Risk: Things You Should Never Put in Storage